GoogleCloudPlatform/microservices-demo/README.md

      --project=${PROJECT_ID} --region=${REGION}
    ```

+   Deleting the cluster may take a few minutes.

 ## Use Terraform to provision a GKE cluster and deploy Online Boutique

 The [`/terraform` folder](/terraform) contains instructions for using [Terraform](https://www.terraform.io/intro) to replicate the steps from [**Quickstart (GKE)**](#quickstart-gke) above.